Short-Term and Long-Term Side Effects of Vaping on Your Eyes

 By taking steps to quit vaping now, while you are young, it is likely any damage you may have caused your eyes and your body could still be repaired.

-For help addressing dry eye and other vision problems related to vaping or smoking, as well as referrals to resources that can help you stop vaping and smoking, or to learn about different laser vision correction surgeries, please feel free to contact Dougherty Laser Vision at (805) 312-7671 to schedule a consultation with an ophthalmologist today!
+For help addressing dry eye and other vision problems related to vaping or smoking, as well as referrals to resources that can help you stop vaping and smoking, or to learn about different laser vision correction surgeries in LA, please feel free to contact Dougherty Laser Vision at (805) 987-5300 to schedule a consultation with an ophthalmologist today!
 We have office locations in Westlake Village, Camarillo, Beverly Hills, Simi Valley, and Encino.
+Unsure if cataract surgery is right for you?
+Take our Cataract Self Test!